bubblesub/bubblesub/docs/doc.md

 |<kbd>Ctrl+V</kbd> | subtitles grid | <code><a href="#user-content-cmd-paste-subs">paste-subs</a> -t selected --after</code> |

 # Default commands
-### <a name="cmd-audio-place-sel-at-current-video-frame"></a>`audio/place‑sel‑at‑current‑video‑frame`
-Realigns the selection to the current video frame.
-The selection start is placed at the current video frame and the selection size is set to the default subtitle duration.
 ### <a name="cmd-copy-subs"></a>`copy‑subs`
 Copies given subtitles to clipboard.